• Skip to primary navigation

 We’ll review each version in more detail below.

-What did Head Update with the Radical 2021?
+What did Head Update with the Radical in 2025?

-With the newest version of the Radical, Head did not make significant changes.
+With the newest version of the Radical, Head did not make significant changes other than adding the new Radical Elite to the lineup.

 You can still purchase the old version of the Radical and its family of racquets for a discount.